iron-fish/website/blog/2023-03-29-community-spotlight-null.md

 Thanks for the invitation to this Community Spotlight!
 Let's do it together, help the team, help the community.
 We are building privacy together!

-*Keep up with Null on Discord, where his username is null#0763*
+*Keep up with null on Discord, where his username is null#0763*.